tanishname/spotify/README.md

 # 🎧 Spotify SQL Project

 This project explores advanced SQL queries on a Spotify dataset, covering everything from basic SELECTs to complex window functions and CTEs.
-It's structured into three levels: **Easy**, **Medium**, and **Hard**, and is ideal for practicing SQL for data analysis or interview prep.
+It's structured into three levels: **Easy**, **Medium**, and **Hard**

 ---